Psychological Disorders Class 12 Notes

 There are various factors underlying Abnormal Behaviour according to Psychological Disorders Class 12:

-A wide range of biological factors like hormonal imbalances, faulty genes, and other factors may have repercussions on the normal functioning and development of individuals.
-As per various researches and studies, Abnormal activity by various neurotransmitters may lead to abnormal behaviour and Psychological disorders like schizophrenia may happen because of the high activity of dopamine and depression may be due to the low activity of serotonin.
+• Biological Model: A wide range of biological factors, like hormonal imbalances, faulty genes, and other factors, may have repercussions on the normal functioning and development of individuals.
+As per various research and studies, Abnormal activity by various neurotransmitters may lead to abnormal behaviour and Psychological disorders like schizophrenia, which may happen because of the high activity of dopamine, and depression may be due to the low activity of serotonin.

-A lot of Psychological Disorders like Schizophrenia, Depression, Anxiety Happen because of hereditary factors and genetic mapping of individuals.
-These may be regressive in nature but can be triggered in an individual life to external stimuli.
+• Genetic Model: A lot of Psychological Disorders, like Schizophrenia, Depression, and Anxiety, happen because of hereditary factors and genetic mapping of individuals.
+These may be regressive in nature but can be triggered in an individual’s life by external stimuli.

-According to Psychological Disorders Class 12, there are several Psychological factors due to which the development of Psychological Disorders may happen and some of those factors are Maladaptive Family Structure, Faulty Parent-Child relationship, severe stress, maternal deprivation etc. Various other psychological models which provide a substantial explanation of Psychological disorders are explained as follows:
+• Psychological Model: According to Psychological Disorders Class 12, there are several Psychological factors due to which the development of Psychological Disorders may happen, and some of those factors are Maladaptive Family Structure, Faulty Parent-Child relationship, severe stress, maternal deprivation, etc. Various other psychological models, which provide a substantial explanation of Psychological disorders, are explained as follows:

-- Psychodynamic Model focus on the fact that human behaviour whether normal or Abnormal is a result of Psychological forces (Id, Ego, Superego) in the unconscious mind and the relative strength of Id, Ego and Superego determines a person’s personality.
+• Psychodynamic Model: focuses on the fact that human behaviour, whether normal or Abnormal, is a result of Psychological forces (Id, Ego, Superego) in the unconscious mind, and the relative strength of Id, Ego and Superego determines a person’s personality.

-- Behavioural Model states that human behaviour whether normal or Abnormal can be learnt and unlearnt.
+• Behavioural Model: states that human behaviour, whether normal or Abnormal, can be learnt and unlearnt.
 Abnormal behaviour is a result of learning Maladaptive ways of Behaving.
-There are three most eminent theories of the behavioural model are classical conditioning, operant conditioning and social learning.
+The three most eminent theories of the behavioural model are classical conditioning, operant conditioning and social learning.

-- Cognitive Model states that Abnormal Behaviour is a consequence of faulty thinking and negative and irrational beliefs about one self and others and drawing broad negative conclusions on the basis of insignificant event results in abnormal behaviour.
+• Cognitive Model: states that Abnormal Behaviour is a consequence of faulty thinking and negative and irrational beliefs about oneself and others, and drawing broad negative conclusions on the basis of insignificant events results in abnormal behaviour.

-- Humanistic-Existential Model-This model views human beings in a positive light and believes that human beings are inherently positive, cooperative and can self-actualize.
-Those who lack meaning in their lives tend to leave empty, depressed and dysfunctional lives.
+• Humanistic-Existential Model: views human beings in a positive light and believes that human beings are inherently positive, cooperative and can self-actualise.
+Those who lack meaning in their lives tend to lead empty, depressed and dysfunctional lives.

 Major Psychological Disorders

-According to Psychological Disorders Class 12, some major psychological disorders are covered by DSM5 are:
+According to Psychological Disorders Class 12, some major psychological disorders covered by DSM-5 are:

 Anxiety Disorders